szager-chromium/isFramePending/explainer.md

 ```

+## Security Considerations

+isFramePending reveals the fact that the browser has scheduled an animation frame, indicating that the page contents are dirty.
+More investigation is required to determine whether this information is potentially exploitable.

 ## Design Decisions and Non-Goals

 This API is not intended to be predictive in any way -- it won't tell you if a rendering opportunity will happen "soon", or provide any budget or estimated time until the next rendering opportunity.
 It only indicates whether the browser has *already* identified a rendering opportunity that it is waiting to service.